 Simultaneous interpreting.
 Is usually described as conference interpreting where the linguist works from a soundproof booth with a headset and microphone interpreting into their mother tongue at the same time as the person presenting the conference is speaking.

 Chuchotage (Whispered) Is very much like simultaneous but without the equipment.
 It is literally the interpreter whispering to one or two people.

 The translation of written material, such as leaflets, technical manuals, posters, letters, reports and web sites, is a key component of many ‘organisations’ communications strategies.
 Translated documents are typically provided via e-mail in Microsoft Word or Adobe Acrobat format.

-Send your document to us by e-mail, fax or post, stating the language and format you require.
-For example, you may choose to have the completed translation e-mailed to you as a Word or Acrobat document or hard copy, we can also return your translated material in most other formats.
+Send your document to us by secure e-mail, secure upload, fax or post, stating the language and format you require.
+For example, you may choose to have the completed translation e-mailed to you as a Word or Acrobat document or hard copy.
+We can also return your translated material in most other formats.